Nde-Code/nde-shortener/README.md

 > Make sure to configure your `.env` variables if you use these buttons.

-> I haven't picked a real name for the project yet, so I just called it: `nde-shortener`.

 ## 📦 Features:

 - Security comes first: secrets are stored in a `.env` file, with multiple validations performed before transmission.